-The Bristol, also 5 stars, is in the historical Ladadika district a 10 minute walk from the centre.
+The Bristol, a member of Yades Historic Hotels and also 5 stars, is in the historical Ladadika district a 10 minute walk from the centre.
 Converted from a beautiful neoclassical building, the rooms are very spacious and richly furnished in a Classic style.
 The hotel supplies vintage bicycles for free use on the nearby seafront promenade.

-The Olympia Hotel is a 3 Star which has been renovated to a modern minimalist style.
+The Olympia Hotel is a 3 Star which has been renovated to a

+modern minimalist style.
 The hotel has an enviable location overlooking the old Roman Agora.
 Althogut quiet here away from the main roads you are just a short 5 minute walk away from Aristotelous Square.